lileio/lile/readme.md

 }
 ```

+We can now fill in this generated method with the correct implementation.
+But let's start with a test!

 ## Running & Writing Tests

-When you [generate an RPC method](/generating-rpc-methods.md) with Lile a counterpart test file is also created.
+When you generate an RPC method with Lile a counterpart test file is also created.
 For example, given our `announce.go` file, Lile will create `announce_test.go` in the same directory.

 This should look something like the following..